THE GAME OF GO

 |

 I have created covers for the yearbooks of the Dutch Go Association (Nederlandse Go Bond) since the 2014-2015 edition.
-My artwork is also on the cover of two editions of the Deutsche Go-Zeitung (volume 1 of 2015 and volume 2 of 2019).
+My artwork was also featured on the cover of two editions of the Deutsche Go-Zeitung (volume 1 of 2015 and volume 2 of 2019).
+More information on these designs can be found below.

 The black and white version of this design was printed on Christmas cards that were sent out to AGA members in winter 2018. |